annieasryan/junior-js-test/README.md

 # fail 0
 ```

-If any of tests fails the task is considered as failed.
+If any of test cases fail the task is considered as failed.

+### Next steps
+Upload the cloned repository into your github account(new repository must be public).

+Once you finished coding part commit and push your solution.

+Commit message must be `feat(winner): doesCartWinPrize`

+Sent an email to `edik.baghdasaryan@milies.net` and include repository link in the message.